Inherent electro-optic Kerr rotation: Abstract

 \section{Abstract}

 We uncover a previously overlooked contribution to the electro-optic Kerr rotation of reflected light, arising from the interplay of matter, the static electric field, and the magnetic component of light.
-Remarkably, this mechanism dominates in isotropic nonmagnetic homogeneous metals.
+This contribution remains nonzero even in isotropic nonmagnetic homogeneous systems.
 We derive analytical expressions for the Kerr rotation in both two-dimensional layers and semi-infinite systems.
-Within the relaxation-time approximation, we predict experimentally accessible signal magnitudes.
-This intrinsic mechanism thereby opens new opportunities for probing electronic properties in materials through Kerr spectroscopy.
+Within the relaxation-time approximation, we predict experimentally accessible signal magnitudes in metals.
+This inherent mechanism thereby opens opportunities for probing electronic properties in materials through Kerr spectroscopy.

-\textit{Introduction}—Electro- and magneto-optic effects show how static electric and magnetic fields modify the optical properties of materials.
+\textit{Introduction}.
+Electro- and magneto-optic effects show how static electric and magnetic fields modify the optical properties of materials.
 Within nonlinear optics, these phenomena appear as birefringence, gyrotropy, dichroism, and related effects.
 These effects serve as sensitive probes of microscopic interactions in solids and underpin technologies from ultrafast optical modulators to precision field sensors \cite{pershan_1967, haider_2017, wang_2025}.
 The standard picture attributes them to interactions between matter, the static field, and the electric component of light.
-Recently, however, interest has shifted toward unconventional couplings that also involve the magnetic component of light \cite{toupin_1961, kizel_1975, souza_2016, desousa_2024}.
+Recently, however, unconventional light–matter couplings involving the magnetic component of light have also attracted interest \cite{toupin_1961, kizel_1975, souza_2016, desousa_2024}.
 Among the many electro- and magneto-optic responses, the Kerr effect stands out: it occurs across a wide range of materials and offers unique sensitivity to subtle symmetry breaking.